Perspicapps-CCP/CCP/users/README.md

 ### `POST /api/v1/users/login`

 Authenticate a user using their username and password.
-Available for all roles: `STAFF`, `SELLER`, and `BUYER`.
+Available for all roles: `STAFF`, `SELLER`, and `CLIENT`.

 ---